miRackModular/ImpromptuModular/README.md

 ![IM](res/img/FoundryBlockDiag.jpg)

 Here are some further details on the different functions of the sequencer.
+For an overview of the sequencer's functionality, please see Omri Cohen's [Foundry tutorial](https://www.youtube.com/watch?v=56w_mlNlKE4).

 * **CLK**: The clock inputs for each track.
 When the input is unconnected in a track, the track automatically uses the clock source of the preceding track (indicated by arrows above each clock input).